 Other Field Studies

-Dr. Mark Renz of the University of Wisconsin conducted field trials near Barneveld, Wisconsin to study efficacy of Milestone® specialty herbicide applied to crown vetch at three growth stages.
+Dr. Mark Renz of the University of Wisconsin conducted field trials near Barneveld, Wisconsin to study efficacy of Milestone® herbicide applied to crown vetch at three growth stages.
 Milestone was applied to crown vetch at the bud (June), flower (July), and fall (October) growth stages.
 Evaluations included visual percent control and cover of crown vetch, and percent visual injury to grasses one to two years following treatment.